 I’m a social scientist with research interests in the political sociology of migration, mobility, ethnicity, nationalism and urban heritage, among others.

-Trained in anthropology and sociology at Eötvös Loránd University of Budapest and Central European University, with a PhD from Northumbria Univertity (UK), I currently work as a Lecturer (Assistant Professor) in Sociology at Newcastle University (UK), where I mostly teach quantitative research methods courses.
+Trained in anthropology and sociology at Eötvös Loránd University of Budapest and Central European University, with a PhD from Northumbria University (UK), I currently work as a Lecturer (Assistant Professor) in Sociology at Newcastle University (UK), where I mostly teach quantitative research methods courses.

 My approach to research is comparative, interdisciplinary and multimethodological.
 In my work I have combined ethnographic observation, document analysis, survey methods and statistical modelling.